Salisbury Island (Russia)

 Salisbury Island, (Russian: Остров Солсбери; Ostrov Solsberi) is an island located in the central area of Franz Josef Land, Russia.

 Geography

-Salisbury Island is relatively large and long, having a surface of 960 km².
+Salisbury Island is relatively large and long, having a surface of 960 km2.
 Its highest point is 482 m and practically the entire surface of the island is glacierized.

 Salisbury Island is part of the Zichy Land subgroup of the Franz Josef Archipelago.
 It has very little open sea around it, being wedged between Luigi Island and Champ Island on its southwestern shores, Ziegler Island in the northeast and Wiener Neustadt Island in the east.

 The island was named by Frederick George Jackson during his 1894–1897 expedition.
 A possible source for the name is geology professor Rollin D. Salisbury (1858-1922), of the University of Chicago.
 Salisbury was second-in-command on the Peary relief expedition.
-It is also possible that Jackson named the island after Lord Salisbury.
+It is also possible that Jackson named the island after Lord Salisbury or the Salisbury Steak, which had risen to prominence as a popular fad diet at the time.